 Sean regularly represents companies in blockchain, cannabis, compostable products, and de-fi fintech where successful approaches were taken to state and federal regulations involving the Securities and Exchange Commission, Food and Drug Administration, Department of Energy, and the Federal Trade Commission.
 He has taken numerous cases to trial in both state and federal court, including cases involving patents, product liability, and business disputes.
 Sean has represented companies in financial services, energy, transportation, manufacturing, retail, and health care industries.

 Sean has built significant experience in handling matters related to blockchain technology, advising companies based on insights from years of experience working with individual blockchains, cryptocurrency exchanges, and companies building businesses with utilizing the technology.
 He formerly served as chief operating officer and general counsel of a blockchain software development company and remains on the cutting edge of distributed ledger technology through his industry connections.

-- Defending manufacturer of resealable bags and compostable products against threatened California class action alleging violation of state labeling laws and other consumer protection laws, such as the California Consumers Legal Remedies Act (CLRA).
+- Defended a manufacturer of resealable bags and compostable products against threatened California class action alleging violation of state labeling laws and other consumer protection laws, such as the California Consumers Legal Remedies Act (CLRA).

 - Obtained dismissal of a nationwide class action pending in the Northern District of California alleging violations of the federal Food, Drug, and Cosmetics Act related a company’s hemp-based products.

 - Defended a company threatened with a Wisconsin state class action alleging violations of the federal Food, Drug, and Cosmetics Act related to the company’s hemp-based products and prevented a case from ever being filed with no payments to purported plaintiff.

 - Defended a company threatened with a California state class action alleging violations of the federal Food, Drug, and Cosmetics Act related to the company’s hemp-based products and prevented a case from ever being filed with no payments to purported plaintiff.